 Another mainstay of Ayurvedic medicine, this tree will generally be found in India and is known to contain a high amount of antioxidants.
 It’s further believed to reduce the breakdown of acetylcholine in the brain, making it more available in the brain.

 Unfortunately, there’s not enough research being done on this ingredient, and more trials would have to arise before we can utilize it in confidence.
-For now, however, there doesn’t seem to be any harm in it — especially since it’s been used for centuries in Ayurvedic medicine.
+For now, however, there doesn’t seem to be any harm in it — mainly since it’s been used for centuries in Ayurvedic medicine.

 Recommended Dosage: n/a